KoolPal/woocommerce-email-testing/readme.md

 All notable changes to this project will be documented in this file.

 ### [Unreleased]
-- prefix is missing in customers invoice.
+- Prefix is missing in customers invoice.
-- add banners.
+- Add banners.
+- Compatibility with WordPress ***: Unknown
+- Missing icons, banners in the update workflow. (due to plugin update checker)

 ### [1.2] - 2018-12-22
 - Automatic updates by [YahnisElsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker/)